conan-io/docs/reference/commands/list.rst

 .. code-block:: bash

     $ conan list -h
-    usage: conan list [-h] [-f FORMAT] [-v [V]] [--logger] [-p PACKAGE_QUERY] [-r REMOTE] [-c] reference
+    usage: conan list [-h] [-f FORMAT] [-v [V]] [--logger] [-p PACKAGE_QUERY] [-r REMOTE] [-c]
+                      reference

-    Lists existing recipes, revisions or packages in the cache or in remotes given a complete reference or a pattern.
+    List existing recipes, revisions, or packages in the cache (by default) or the remotes.

     positional arguments:
       reference             Recipe reference or package reference.
 Both can contain * as wildcard at any reference field.
 If revision is not specified, it is assumed latest one.

     optional arguments:
       -h, --help            show this help message and exit -f FORMAT, --format FORMAT
                             Select the output format: json, html
       -v [V]                Level of detail of the output.
 Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
       --logger              Show the output with log format, with time, type and message.
       -p PACKAGE_QUERY, --package-query PACKAGE_QUERY
-                            Only list packages matching a specific query. e.g: os=Windows AND (arch=x86 OR compiler=gcc)
+                            List only the packages matching a specific query, e.g, os=Windows AND (arch=x86 OR compiler=gcc)
       -r REMOTE, --remote REMOTE
                             Remote names.
-Accepts wildcards
+Accepts wildcards ('*' means all the remotes available)
       -c, --cache           Search in the local cache

 .. warning::